tarwn/lessthandot-hugo/blogs/content/posts/2008-12-01-sql-agent-job-notifications.md

 IF (@@TRANCOUNT > 0) ROLLBACK TRANSACTION
 EndSave:
 ```
-You can test this job to see how it works by running as is and also changing the mail “Caller Task” so something like select 1/0.
+You can test this job to see how it works by running as is and also changing the mail "Caller Task" so something like select 1/0.

 Obviously I like the right click script option.
 The important things you need to know here is the workflow sense I'm sure if you're reading this you know how to create a SQL Job already and don't need me to tell you how.